Best Detectify Alternative: Attaxion EASM Platform

 Attaxion offers a visual way to show the distribution of vulnerabilities by severity, by CVSS, and over time.

 Overall, when it comes to vulnerability management, Detectify and Attaxion offer very similar functionality.
-Detectify has an advantage of being able to detect some vulnerabilities that were not assigned a CVE or CWE number, but Attaxion is better at visualizing the state of the attack surface and offering to export reports to use them in other tools.
+Detectify has an advantage of being able to detect some vulnerabilities that were not assigned a CVE or CWE number, but Attaxion is better at visualizing the state of the attack surface, providing more data for prioritization, and offering to export reports to use them in other tools.

 Remediation PART 4